Blog Profiles: (More) Motivational Blogs

 Follow @tinybuddha on Twitter.

 If motivational speeches and music are what you need to get pumped up, I highly recommend visiting the Fearless Motivation blog.
-The speeches and playlists are also available on apps including Spotify, Apple Music, and iTunes.
+The speeches and playlists are also available on apps including Spotify, Apple Music and iTunes.

 Posts also include interviews, inspirational quotes, and lots of workout and fitness motivation.

 I also listened to a few of the Sounds of Power compilations of background music while working on a project.
 The instrumentals aren’t distracting and do really make a nice soundtrack if you’re trying to focus, whether it be on work or a workout.
+Check out the library of motivation speeches, covering everything from following your dreams to making a comeback and being your own biggest fan.

 Follow @fearlessmotivat on Twitter.